Getting from Newcastle Airport

 The airport is in Zone C, so you need tickets for 3 zones to get to the centre in Zone A. This is the most expensive fare, so even if you are travelling to Sunderland you will be buying a 3-zone ticket.

-• 4,30 gbp - Single ticket for 90 minutes from a ticket machine
+• 4,50 gbp - single ticket for 90 minutes from a ticket machine, not valid on buses

-• 5,90 gbp - All day fare via POP Card (valid on the Tube, Shields Ferry and trains within Newcastle, not valid on buses)
+• 5,90 gbp - all-day pass (valid on the Tube and Shields Ferry across the Tube network, not valid on buses)

-• Via the Pop mobile app (Google Play / App Store)
+• Via the Pop mobile app (Google Play / App Store) - currently only downloadable to UK registered phones.

 Timetable

-The metro from the airport runs every 12 minutes throughout the week.
+The Metro from the airport runs every 12 minutes throughout the week.

 It takes 21 minutes to get to Newcastle city centre and approximately 50 minutes to Sunderland city centre.